SAIC/TheArtOfDataVisualization2014/_posts/2014-02-08-Sciency_TSA.md

-From the godhead of 'truthiness' a TSA image which makes helps make their policies seem rational... can they really know what it is to be a bat?</br></br>
+From the godhead of 'truthiness' a TSA image which helps make their policies seem rational... can they really know what it is to be a bat?</br></br>